Wizorb: Development

 Wizorb was developed by Tribute Games and first released for the Xbox 360 through the Xbox Live Marketplace's Xbox Live Indie Games section on September 29, 2011.
 The game is the first title by the independent developer Tribute Games.
-Destructoid's Jordan Devore noted that high quality Xbox 360 indie games are often ported to the PC, praising, "Wizorb is one such game".
-A port for Microsoft Windows was released on November 7, 2011, through the digital distribution website GamersGate.
+Destructoid's Jordan Devore noted that high quality Xbox 360 indie games are often ported to the PC, saying that "Wizorb is one such game".
+A port for Microsoft Windows was released on November 7 of the same year, through the digital distribution website GamersGate.
 The computer version can be controlled by a gamepad, keyboard, or mouse.
-The entire game can be played using only a mouse, and the developer recommends this method as it "makes Wizorb rely even more on reflexes which feels great and makes the game a tad easier."
+The entire game can be played using only a mouse, and the developer recommends this method as it "makes Wizorb rely even more on reflexes which feels great and makes the game a tad easier".

 Even before the Windows release, the developers were working on porting the game to Mac OS X and Linux.
-On October 29, 2011, the developers stated they were considering porting the game to a smartphone platform, to which GameSetWatchs Eric Caoili exclaimed, "This thing needs to be on every device ever!"
+The developers considered porting the game to a smartphone platform.
 Using the MonoGame programming library, ports were released for OS X and Linux.
 The Windows version was made available through the Steam digital distribution platform on March 14, 2012.
 The game was later released for the Nintendo Switch on October 6, 2022.